PRIDE-Archive/cluster-web-service/README.md

 * `ClusterSummary`: an abbreviated version of a cluster.
 Suitable for listing mainly.
 * `ClusterDetail`: a more data loaded version of a given cluster.
 Suitable for detailed views.
+* `PsmSummary`: an abbreviated version of a PSM.
+* `SpectrumSummary`: an abbreviated version of a Spectrum.
+Includes consensus sepctrum for a given cluster.

 #### Some deign notes
 * `ClusterDetail` and `ClusterSummary` are provided as separate resources.
 Past experiences with the